The Anatomy of a Star-Forming Galaxy II: the role of FUV heating via dust: Introduction

+In the current work, we use the TREVR \citep{grond2019} radiative transfer algorithm to implement self-consistent FUV heating in simulations of entire galactic discs.
+This is a ray-tracing approach and thus distinct from moment-based approaches like M1 and thus complementary to existing work.

+In Paper I \citep{benincasa2016}, we explored the coupling between the ISM, its pressure, star formation and feedback.
+The high-resolution, isolated galaxy models employed there used specified FUV fields, a parameter-driven supernova model and a fixed galactic potential without an old stellar disk.
 Paper I demonstrated that time-averaged pressure balance is a key feature of well-resolved, simulated galaxies.
 It also established strong connections between properties such as scale height, gas surface density and star formation rates.
 In that work supernovae were the primary source of pressure support and FUV was not self-consistently treated.
-The isolated galaxy of paper I also did not have an old stellar disk which prevented direct comparisons to nearby disk galaxies.
+The isolated galaxy of Paper I also did not have an old stellar disk which prevented direct comparisons to similar nearby galaxies.
 The current work corrects these oversights.

-\textit{In this paper, for the first time, we explore the impact of self-consistent FUV heating in combination with physically well-constrained supernova feedback on the ISM and star formation in an isolated galaxy with a live halo and old stellar disk.}

-The remainder of this paper is laid out as follows: In section \ref{sec:model}, we describe our chosen galaxy model, a modification of the isolated disk test cases used in the \textsc{Agora} comparison project.
-We then contrast different combinations of feedback choices and their roles in setting different galaxy and ISM properties in sections \ref{sec:props} and \ref{sec:phases}.
+\textit{In this paper, we explore the impact of self-consistent FUV heating from radiative transfer in combination with physically well-constrained supernova feedback on the ISM and star formation in an isolated galaxy with a live halo and old stellar disk.} The remainder of this paper is laid out as follows: In section \ref{sec:model}, we describe our chosen galaxy model, a modification of the isolated disk test cases used in the \textsc{Agora} comparison project.
+In section \ref{sec:methods} we describe the model for radiative transfer that we employ in this work.
+We then contrast different combinations of feedback choices and their roles in setting different galaxy and ISM properties in sections \ref{sec:props0} and \ref{sec:phases}.